Jack Ryder (American football)

-Frederick Bushnell Ryder (November 16, 1871 – June 5, 1936), commonly known as Jack Ryder, was an American football player and coach and sportswriter.
+Frederick Bushnell Ryder (November 16, 1871 – June 5, 1936), commonly known as Jack Ryder, was an American college football player and coach and sportswriter.
 He served as the second head football coach and the first paid at Ohio State University, coaching from 1892 to 1895 and again in 1898, compiling a record of 22–22–2.
 Ryder was later a noted sportswriter for The Cincinnati Enquirer.

 Early years and playing career

 Ryder was born in Oberlin, Ohio in 1871, but moved with his family as a youth to New England.
 He attended Phillips Academy in Andover, Massachusetts, where he learned the game of American football.
 In 1888 Ryder returned to Oberlin to attend Oberlin College.
 He introduced the game to that school, and soon began to pressure the school administration to allow the Oberlin students to form an intercollegiate team.
 The pressure ultimately paid off in the Fall of 1890.

 Before the Oberlin team would play a game, however, Ryder decided to transfer to Williams College in Williamstown, Massachusetts.
 He later played for the Williams team.
 He graduated in 1892.